romanzipp/PHP-Slim-Pagination/README.md

 # PHP Slim Pagination
 Example pagination for slimphp/Slim.
 No extra classes needed.

-In this exmaple I used the PHP Slim framework with Twig view templates
+In this exmaple I used the PHP Slim framework with Twig view templates.
+The shown scenarion is listing Blog posts.

 ## Route (index.php)
 ```php